This incredibly stupid girl is being egged on by a group of girls.

-When I was 16 years old and at a girl’s house with a friend of mine, the girl we were seeing, who was 15 or 16 years old, informed us she was a witch.
+When I was 16 years old and at a girl’s house with a friend of mine, the girl we were visiting, who was 15 or 16 years old, informed us she was a witch.
+Even at that age I kept the poker face, otherwise my lip would have curled in contempt.

 Pretty much the same thing happened about a year later.
 I was with the same guy, and we were with two girls in my car.
 I knew the one I was with, but did not know her friend, who started telling us the same thing about occult powers.
 She was maybe 17.